Göring telegram: Hitler's reaction

 Upon the telegram's arrival by radiogram from the Obersalzberg at 00:56 on 23 April 1945, Bormann, who controlled access to Hitler, seized upon it as evidence of Göring's intent to launch a coup d'état, claiming that the telegram was not a request for permission to assume power in accordance with the decree but a demand to resign or be overthrown.
-While Walther Hewel, Joachim von Ribbentrop's liaison and a personal friend of Hitler, attempted to justify Göring's action by saying the bunker's communications system could fail at any time and thus sever the command structure, Goebbels reinforced Bormann's argument by agreeing that it smelled of a coup.
-Hitler, according to Speer, originally did not show much reaction to the telegram, responding with a bleakness that had come over him in recent days during the Battle of Berlin.
+Hitler, according to Albert Speer, originally did not show much reaction to the telegram, responding with a bleakness that had come over him in recent days during the Battle of Berlin.
 However the words of both Goebbels and Bormann stirred up a more fiery response not seen in him in weeks, even months.

-According to Albert Speer, the telegram initiated a crisis in the form of Hitler's psychological breakdown, which precipitated the political disintegration of military command and control as the Reich collapsed.
+According to Speer, the telegram initiated a crisis in the form of Hitler's psychological breakdown, which precipitated the political disintegration of military command and control as the Reich collapsed.
 A number of telegrams from Göring to various officers that referred to his invocation of Hitler's secret testament sent Hitler into a rage.
 Speer noted one in particular in which Göring directed Ribbentrop to report to him if neither he nor Hitler sent further communication before midnight.

 On 25 April, Hitler issued a telegram to Göring telling him that he had committed "high treason" and gave him the option of resigning all of his offices "for reasons of health", in exchange for his life.
 Göring subsequently resigned.
 However, Bormann soon ordered the SS in Obersalzberg to arrest Göring.
 On 28 April, Hitler discovered that Reichsführer-SS Heinrich Himmler was also trying to discuss surrender terms with the Allies.
 He ordered Himmler's arrest and had Hermann Fegelein, Himmler's representative in the Führerbunker, who had previously been caught attempting to desert, shot.

 Hitler's last will and testament was written on 29 April and was prompted by Hitler receiving Göring's telegram, news of Himmler's attempted negotiations of surrender with the Allies, and reports that Red Army troops were within a block or two of the Reich Chancellery.
 In the document, Hitler dismissed Göring from all of his offices, cancelled his succession rights and expelled him from the Nazi Party.
 It was dictated by Hitler to his secretary, Traudl Junge, on the day that he and Eva Braun married.
 Hitler and Braun committed suicide the next day.

-The new political succession divided power between Goebbels and Grand Admiral Karl Dönitz, commander-in-chief of the Kriegsmarine and chief of the Naval High Command, who would become President (Reichspräsident) of Germany after Goebbels committed suicide with his family.
+The new political succession divided power between Goebbels and Grand Admiral Karl Dönitz, commander-in-chief of the Kriegsmarine and chief of the Naval High Command, who would become President (Reichspräsident) of Germany; Goebbels, the appointed Reichskanzler, committed suicide with his family on May 1.